 Are you thinking of using plain water to remove makeup when wearing eyelash extensions?
 This is a bad choice because you’ll end up rubbing your skin harshly in the process.

 In case you’re wearing eyeliner or mascara, oil-free micellar water will help you remove eye makeup without damaging your lash extensions in the process.
 However, care must be taken when wearing eyeliner and mascara with lash extensions.

 All that being said, several studies show that micellar water can clog oil glands in your eyes and can lead to swelling, itching, dryness, or infections.
 That’s why an alternative lash cleanser made for extensions is a must.

 I often recommend baby shampoo to my clients.
-Brands like Stacy Lash, Lyon Lash, Beau Lashes, and so on offer many oil and alcohol free alternatives to micellar water.
+Brands like Stacy Lash, Lyon Lash, Beau Lashes, and so on offer many oil and alcohol-free alternatives to micellar water.
 You can also go for foaming cleansers like the Garnier SkinActive Micellar water or the London Lash Pro.

-The best way to make DIY lash extension cleanser is to mix oil-free baby shampoo with baking soda and distilled water.
+The best way to make a DIY lash extension cleanser is to mix oil-free baby shampoo with baking soda and distilled water.